joehahn/rebound/README.md

 REBOUND - An open-source multi-purpose N-body code for collisional dynamics
 ===========================================================================

+...which I (jh) intend to adapt to investigate the physics of sharp-edged planetary rings.
+Stay tuned...

 Contributors
 ------------
 * Hanno Rein, Institute for Advanced Study (IAS), Princeton, <hanno@hanno-rein.de>